Skip to navigation Skip to content

 Contact Centrelink International Services (CIS) + Read more ...

-Payments made where portability is restricted to absences for an approved reason or customer is going overseas for Australian Defence Force Reserves training camp reasons.
+• where customer is going overseas for Australian Defence Force Reserves training camp

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-face-to-face.png

-• Contact CIS and advise the Service Officer the person's details.
+• contact CIS and advise the Service Officer of their details.
 They can then talk directly to the CIS Service Officer.
 For CIS contact details, see Centrelink International Services (CIS) - contact details for staff

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-phone.png

-• Once transferred, complete a DOC advising what action has been taken (call has been referred to CIS and details of travel, especially the reason)
+• complete a DOC detailing the action taken (call has been referred to CIS and details of travel, especially the reason)

-• If it is not possible to refer them immediately to CIS, create a Fast Note:
+• and it is not possible to refer them to CIS immediately:

-• Select Auto text, use Centrelink International Services > Portability > CIS Restricted Portability Referral
+• create a Fast Note.
+Select Auto text, use Centrelink International Services > Portability > CIS Restricted Portability Referral

-• Record the travel details including dates, reason for travel, reason they cannot return to Australia and current telephone contact details
+• record the travel details including dates, reason for travel and current telephone contact details

-• Tell the customer an officer from CIS will contact them as soon as possible
+• tell them an officer from CIS will contact them as soon as possible

-• If the customer has provided proof of the reason for absence, complete any other work items
+• and they have provided proof of the reason for absence, complete any other work items

-• If the customer has evidence for their travel, tell them that if they are registered for online services they can use Upload documents to provide the evidence.
-If they are not registered, they can either take the evidence to a service centre for scanning to their record, or post it.
+• not registered, they can either take the evidence to a service centre for scanning to their record or post it.
 For address details, see Centrelink International Services (CIS) - contact details for customers

 Procedure ends here.